PPN vs. TPN: What is the Difference?

 - Chemically-induced metabolic abnormalities

-Unfortunately, PN solutions also encourage the growth of other unwanted organisms such as bacteria and fungi.
+Unfortunately, TPN and PPN treatments also encourage the growth of other unwanted organisms, such as bacteria and fungi.
 Patients on chronic TPN therapy are at higher risk of the following complications associated with intravenous catheters:

 - Skin infection at the site of the catheter insertion